Hot as in Chocolate

 Having loads of fun at work, waiting and looking up.

-ReactiveXI have my teams working on/in using ReactiveX everywhere on new development.
+ReactiveXI am working on/in using ReactiveX everywhere on new development.
 Functional programming is your friend.

 The Observe pattern is a little thick but is functional (geek pun.)

 Functional programming, state diagrams, state-stack-o-rama, and observers, good stuff

 I've also been working out AI challenges, and about where to take my triple store implementation.
 It'ts all about the query ovbiously, and that is a new mapping of natural language and syntax.
 Ding!

 I also did some work on the analytical engine, how to map that with all of the above.